cyber-dojo/creator/docs/api.md

 whose key is `language_name`, and returns the kata's id.
 - parameters [(JSON-in)](#json-in)
   * **exercise_name:String**.
+  The name of an [exercises-start-points](https://github.com/cyber-dojo/exercises-start-points) manifest.
   * **language_name:String**.
+  The name of a [languages-start-points](https://github.com/cyber-dojo/languages-start-points) manifest.
   * **options:Hash[Symbol=>Boolean]**.
-  Currently unused.
+  Currently unused (and defaulted).
 For a planned feature.
 - returns [(JSON-out)](#json-out)
   * the new kata's id.
 - example